ajay1685/qupath-extension-demo/README.md

 # QuPath extension demo

-This ia demo extension for [QuPath](http://qupath.github.io)!
+This is a demo extension for [QuPath](http://qupath.github.io)!

-The goal of this project is to build a demo extension with a few example that demonstrate basic functionality.
-This repository may help users like me who have limited expertise with Java to be able to learn from example.
+The goal of this project is to build a demo extension with a few basic example of functions, commands, guis, tables and charts in QuPath.
+This repository may help those who have limited expertise with Java to be able to learn from example.

 ## Installing